Bounding the entanglement of a state from its spectrum: Introduction

-The paper is organized as follows.
-In Section~\ref{sec:prelims}, we review the notions of entanglement for pure and mixed states and introduce the entanglement measures relevant to this work.
-We also explain how linear invertible maps can be used to infer entanglement properties directly from the spectrum of a quantum state.
-In Section~\ref{sec:NEGFS}, we focus on the negativity and characterize the set of states whose negativity is bounded from their spectrum.
-In Section~\ref{sec:SNFS}, we characterize the sets of states whose Schmidt number is constrained by the spectrum.
-Additionally, we derive relations connecting these two previously introduced, nonequivalent types of sets.
+The manuscript is organized as follows.
+In Section~\ref{sec:prelims}, we briefly review the notions of entanglement and entanglement measures for pure and mixed states, and present the main two entanglement measures relevant in our work; the so-called negativity and the Schmidt number.
+We also introduce linear invertible maps, used to infer entanglement properties directly from the spectrum of a quantum state.
+In Section~\ref{sec:AbsEnt} we define the sets of states whose entanglement is upper bounded from spectrum and we present the methods used to characterize them.
+In Section~\ref{sec:NEGFS}, we characterize the set of states whose negativity is bounded from their spectrum.
+In Section~\ref{sec:SNFS}, we move to the sets of states whose Schmidt number is constrained by the spectrum.
+Additionally, we derive relations connecting these two previously introduced, nonequivalent types of sets, and discuss the spectral properties of our entanglement witnesses.
 Finally, we present our conclusions in Section~\ref{conclusions}.

+During the completion of this work, we became aware of a complementary approach to spectral Schmidt number characterization~\cite{mallick_absolute_2026}.